Will & Grace Actress Shelley Morrison Dies at 83

 The 83-year-old star was best known for her role as Rosario Salazar on Will & Grace.
 She appeared in the beloved television series' original run.
 In fact, Morrison was only slated to appear in the NBC show for one episode, but her chemistry with Megan Mullally was off-the-charts.

-The late actress ended up starring in over 60 episodes during the eight seasons.
+The late actress ended up starring in over 60 episodes during its initial eight-season run.